Sugary drinks are any beverages that contain added sugar and are high in calories. This includes:

 Other than having a family member with diabetes, being overweight is the biggest risk factor for developing diabetes.
-And, since sugary drinks are full of empty calories and so common, they can lead to obesity.
+And sugary drinks can contribute to being overweight.

 - Type 1 diabetes occurs when the body does not make insulin (the hormone that controls blood sugar levels).
 It generally affects children and adolescents and is a lifelong disease.
 It is a genetic disease that cannot be prevented.
 People need to take insulin to control the level of sugar in their blood.

 - Type 2 diabetes occurs when the body does not respond to insulin (the hormone that controls blood sugar levels).
-It generally affects people who are overweight or obese but genetics are also part of the cause.
+It generally affects people who are overweight or obese, though genetics are also part of the cause.
 Having a family member with type 2 diabetes increases a person's chance of developing the disease.

-In the past, type 2 diabetes affected only adults but is now becoming more common in children because of obesity.
+In the past, type 2 diabetes affected only adults but, because of rising obesity rates, is now becoming more common in children.
 Most people need pills (oral medications) to control their diabetes.
 Some people can control their diabetes by eating more healthfully, exercising, and losing weight.